-What does it mean if under the word diagnosis, my biopsy report says benign prostate tissue or benign prostate glands or benign prostatic hyperplasia?
+What does it mean if under the word diagnosis, my biopsy report says benign prostate tissue, benign prostate glands, or benign prostatic hyperplasia?

 These are terms that mean there is no cancer present.
-Benign prostatic hyperplasia (or BPH) is also a term used to describe a common, benign type of prostate enlargement caused by an increase number of normal prostate cells.
+Benign prostatic hyperplasia (BPH) is also a term used to describe a common, benign type of prostate enlargement caused by an increase number of normal prostate cells.
 This condition is more common as men get older and is not linked to cancer.
-When this term is used in a biopsy report, though, it doesn’t mean anything about the size of the prostate and just means that no cancer was found.
+When this term is used in a biopsy report, though, it doesn’t mean anything about the size of the prostate.
+It just means that no cancer was found.

 Inflammation of the prostate is called prostatitis.
 Most cases of prostatitis reported on biopsy are not caused by infection and do not need to be treated.
 In some cases, inflammation may increase your prostate-specific antigen (PSA) level, but it is not linked to prostate cancer.

-What does it mean if my biopsy report also says atrophy or adenosis or atypical adenomatous hyperplasia or seminal vesicle?
+What does it mean if my biopsy report mentions atrophy, adenosis, or atypical adenomatous hyperplasia?

 Atypical adenomatous hyperplasia (which is sometimes called adenosis) is another benign condition that can sometimes be seen on a prostate biopsy.

 What if my biopsy report mentions a seminal vesicle?

 The seminal vesicles are glands that lie just behind the prostate.
 Sometimes part of a seminal vesicle is sampled during a biopsy.
 This is not a cause for concern.